How to Confidently Read and Understand Animal Names

 8. Monkey

-• Description: Monkeys are primates known for their agility, intelligence, and playful behavior.
-They are often found in tropical forests and are closely related to humans.
+• Description: People recognize monkeys for their agility, intelligence, and playful behavior.
+Many species live in tropical forests and share a close evolutionary relationship with humans.

 • Usage: “The monkey swung from tree to tree, looking for ripe fruit to eat.”